Research: Errata

 Fischinger was not fired from Paramount or Disney (See Moritz, Optical Poetry; and Fischinger's Paramount resignation letter).

-1949 award at Knokke-le-Zoute Festival, Brussels: Fischinger received a prize for Motion Painting no 1.
-The Whitneys received an award for sound, but NOT the Grand Prize as sometimes reported.
+1949 award at Knokke-le-Zoute Festival, Brussels: Fischinger received the Grand Prix for Experimental Film for Motion Painting no 1.
+The Whitneys received an award for sound, but not the Grand Prize as sometimes stated.
 Documents and sources forthcoming

 Fischinger's film Allegretto was begun at Paramount under the name Radio Dynamics, but not completed there.
 His final version of Allegretto was completed in 1943.
 Though many older texts date the film Allegretto as 1936, the film known as Allegretto and in distribution for many decades was completed in 1943.
 Fischinger was not able to print in color or complete the film in 1936.
 (Sources: Papers of Oskar Fischinger, William Moritz's Optical Poetry)